Director of Youth & College-Aged/Young Adult Ministries

 - Understand and act upon the expectation of growth – both spiritual growth development AND reaching additional youth.

-- Be active in leadership development of volunteers and have phenomenal delegation skills.
+- Be active in leadership development of volunteers and have excellent delegation skills.

-- Maintain electronic communication, including social media and email, oral communication, and written communication with youth, parents, volunteers and the congregation at large.
+- Maintain electronic communication, including social media and email, oral communication, and written communication with youth, parents, Jubilee members, volunteers, and the congregation at large.

-- Establish and maintain health, release, and safety records for youth participants and adult volunteers.
+- Retain health, release, and safety records for youth participants and adult volunteers.

-- Establish a yearly youth budget and manage all expenditures.
+- Establish yearly youth and Jubilee budgets and manage all expenditures.
 This includes multiple fundraising ventures.

-- Maintain and update contact information for all youth and families.
+- Maintain and update contact information for all youth, families, and Jubilee members.